broadinstitute/cromwell/docs/filesystems/Filesystems.md

             # The amount to multiply the amount of time to wait between retrying HTTP or 429 or HTTP 5XX responses.
             # Default 2.0, and will never multiply the wait time more than wait-maximum.
             wait-mulitiplier = 2.0
+            # The randomization factor to use for creating a range around the wait interval.
+            # A randomization factor of 0.5 results in a random period ranging between 50% below and 50% above the wait
+            # interval.
+Default 0.1.
+            wait-randomization-factor = 0.1
           }
         }
       }